Not Willing to Settle in Your Love Life? Here’s a Crucial Bit of Relationship Coaching Just for You

 The negative judgments spewing from this self-sabotaging belief are usually based on superficial traits.
 You become an expert in getting rid of all those defective “bad guys” who could never be the One.
 You tell yourself it’s because you’re not willing to settle.
 But guess what?
 These complaints—including the typical ones that I’ve listed above—have nothing to do with the qualities that make for a partner who can provide lasting love and happiness.
 Study after study has shown that the most important variables leading to happy relationships and marriages are a guy’s (and your) character virtues, especially empathy, concern for others, and willingness to grow.
 So not only did you ditch the “bad” ones, but you threw out the good ones, the great ones, and all the in-between ones, too!

 Curious what’s behind this self-sabotaging dead-end dating pattern of not being willing to settle?
 You may have trouble hearing this, but bear with me: You unconsciously project your own feelings of inadequacy onto each guy you meet or date.
 The flaw in them becomes blinding, completely and totally turning you off.
 You run.
 And your reactions are nothing more than defensive maneuvers designed to guard against being rejected yourself.
 Then you wonder why there are no good guys out there.
-I know, I know, this last part is not really you…
+I know, I know, this last part is not really you.

-Instead of being nitpicky and acting out of these laws of repulsion, it is important to change your perception to notice what is really at the guy’s core in terms of his values and character.
-If you don’t, your relationship killer beliefs and the attitudes associated with it set up a whole host of negative vibes as well as emasculating and cold, bitchy behavior that has men heading for the hills.
+Instead of being nitpicking and acting out of these laws of repulsion, it is important that you change your perception.
+Yes you change.
+Notice what is really at the guy’s core in terms of his values and character.
+If you don’t, your relationship killer belief and the attitudes associated with it set up a whole host of negative vibes.
+As well as emasculating and cold, bitchy behavior that has men heading for the hills.
 Trust me most great men who are looking for a long-term relationship don’t want that.
 What they really want is warmth.

-If you have this form of deadly dating pattern, you could have already thrown away perfectly great guys, any one of whom would have brought you happiness.
+If you have the not being willing to settle dating pattern, you could have already thrown away perfectly great guys, any one of whom would have brought you happiness.

 So, here’s my challenge to you.
 Commit to giving the guys who express an interest in you a real chance.
-Next time you find yourself thinking, I’m not willing to settle.
-And then getting turned off by something small, focus instead on something you like about the guy.
+So, the next time you find yourself thinking, I’m not willing to settle.
+And then getting turned off by something small.
+Try a better way.
+Focus instead on something you like about the guy.
 Especially if he is willing to grow as a person.
 If you spark chemistry with him, he could be a better and better match for you over time.

 Remember, love often comes in a surprise package!